mhaidarhanif/rewinds/README.md

 ## Introduction

-Rewinds is a web app starter kit with Remix and Tailwind CSS.
-It is an opinionated collection of interactive UI components, hooks, and utilities for your Remix project.
+Rewinds is a web app starter kit with mainly Remix and Tailwind CSS.
+The goal is to be as productive as possible to ship things fast.
+So it is a highly opinionated collection of software engineering and web development workflow, interactive UI components, functionality hooks and utilities.

+Visit the demo at [rewinds.mhaidarhanif.com](https://rewinds.mhaidarhanif.com).
+Follow the progress on [GitHub @mhaidarhanif](https://github.com/mhaidarhanif) and [Twitter @mhaidarhanif](https://twitter.com/mhaidarhanif).

-### Goals
+## Goals

-You can use this to build any web apps (also what I'm using Rewinds for):
+Use this to build any web apps:

 - Personal Website
 - Company Profile
+- Interactive Form
 - Todo List
 - Blog or News
 - Social Media